 People who go through a divorce in Chicagoland have many questions.
 How long will the marriage dissolution process take?
 How much alimony will I have to pay?
 What will happen to our house?
 How much child support will I receive?
 Where will our children spend their time?
 Since every case is different, your questions may be different, as well.

-At the Delaney Heckman, we try our best to answer all your questions, even if the answers are not favorable.
+At the Andrea Heckman Law, we try our best to answer all your questions, even if the answers are not favorable.
 Because of our vast experience in this area, we can give you reliable legal guidance.
 This experience also enables us to get you the settlement you deserve.
 If things look bleak from a legal or financial standpoint, our strong advocacy often makes a significant difference.

 The fate of the children is usually the most important question in a divorce case, as children are by far our most precious assets.
 Until recently, parenting plan arrangements usually followed the “every other weekend and every other holiday” pattern.
 But lately, arrangements which are closer to 50-50 have gained favor.
 The “empty nest” arrangement, wherein the children remain in the same place and the parents periodically swap residences, works well in some cases.